lucienbertin/sandboxes/README.md

 ## root

-you'll find a docker compose file to launch all the services i need for the infra, for now a postgres/postgis, a rabbitMQ, a redis. run it with a
+you'll find a docker compose file to launch all the services i need for the infra, for now a postgres/postgis, a rabbitMQ, a redis, a mongodb and its mongo-express. run it with a

 ```
 $ docker compose up